Mochimochi07/Express_SQL_Caloriecalculator/README.md

 I realized the fun in the pain that i gained.

+Its just about my past experiences in powerlifting.

+It brough back such memories and I was happy that I went through the pain in order to get more gains.

 This might be the last server that i can make before i go back to Golang in March.

 It was fun learning javascript though because of that i learned how to make things efficiently.